Caroline-Hamberger/data-engineering-1/term1/README.md

 **Goals:**
 - Create Views as data marts.

-I've created all of my [analytical work](https://github.com/Caroline-Hamberger/data-engineering-1/blob/main/term1/hamberger_analytics.sql) as view.
+I've created all of my [analytics section](https://github.com/Caroline-Hamberger/data-engineering-1/blob/main/term1/02.3_hamberger_analytics.sql) as view.
 Here is some of that code again.

 ``` sql
 ## The top most intelligent DC characters